How Charitable Giving Can Impact Your Taxes

 Charitable giving during the holiday season is a recognized tradition all over the world.
 From donating to your favorite charity to volunteering at a soup kitchen, charitable giving is every bit as important to the holiday season as spending time with friends and family.

 From a financial planning standpoint, charitable giving should be on your mind at the close of the year.
-Twenty-six percent of taxpayers itemize charitable deductions on their tax returns, and with careful planning, you can make charitable giving an important part of your estate planning.
-You can also use your finances to expand charitable giving beyond the holiday season and make it a year-round commitment.
-Choosing charities you believe in or groups that share your philanthropic goals can help you make the most out of your donations.
+Around 26% of taxpayers itemize charitable deductions on their tax returns—with careful planning, you can make charitable giving an important part of your estate planning.

 - The form in which you donate

-Cash donations.
-Usually, this type of giving is fully deductible for the exact amount you gifted.
+Cash donations are generally fully deductible for the exact amount you gifted.
 If you donate more than $250, you’ll need a receipt.
 If you gift the charity in cash rather than a check or credit card, you’ll need to request some kind of bank statement or receipt from the recipient, no matter the amount.

-Tangible assets.
-When gifting things that correlate to the charity, such as old clothes to the Salvation Army or art to a museum, you can usually deduct the full amount of the items based on their current worth.
-If the assets have nothing to do with the organization’s aim or mission, you are allowed to deduct the amount you paid for it or the item’s reasonable value, whichever is the lesser of the two.
+Tangible assets can usually be deducted for the full amount of the items based on their current worth when gifting things that correlate to a charity—such as old clothes to the Salvation Army or art to a museum.
+If the assets have nothing to do with an organization’s aim or mission, you are allowed to deduct the amount you paid for it, or the item’s reasonable value, whichever is the lesser of the two.

-The Internal Revenue Service (IRS) cites many guidelines when it comes to charitable contributions that are tax deductible.
-If tax deductions are a part of your financial strategy for giving, here are a few tips:
+The Internal Revenue Service (IRS) has many guidelines for charitable contributions that are tax-deductible.
+If tax deductions are a part of your financial charity-giving strategy, there are a few limitations to be aware of.

-Qualified charities.
 The IRS has guidelines on qualified charities.
 For example, if you want to deduct your charitable contribution, you must donate to a qualified charity.
-Additionally, you cannot deduct gifts to political organization or candidates.
+Additionally, you cannot deduct gifts to political organizations or candidates.

-Records to keep.
-Accurate record keeping is important.
+Accurate record-keeping is important.
 As you make contributions throughout the year, you must keep records to prove the types of donations are you making.
 Regardless of the amount you donate, you will need a record if you choose to make any deductions.

 Regardless of how you want to give your time and money to charities, it is always a good idea to sit down with a qualified financial planner.
-A financial planner can offer advice on the types of donations that would work best for you, your estate, and your future plans, as well as help you find an organization that shares the same philanthropic goals and ideals as you.
+A financial planner can offer advice on the types of donations that would work best for you, your estate, and your future plans.
+They may also be able to help you find an organization that shares the same philanthropic goals and ideals as you.

 Another resource that may be helpful when it comes to your charitable giving plans is Charity Navigator.
 This website will give you tons of options when looking for a charitable organization and makes it easy to find an organization that is not only legit but caters to the causes you want to support.